Brazilian War of Independence: Start of the war

 During late 1821 and early 1822, the inhabitants of Brazil took sides in the political upheavals that took place in Rio de Janeiro and Lisbon.
 Fights between Portuguese soldiers and local militias broke out in the streets of the main cities in 1822 and quickly spread inland, despite the arrival of reinforcements from Portugal.
+The Portuguese reinforcements summoned to Rio numbered nearly two thousand, but ultimately withdrew in the interest of minimizing damages and casualty to the estimated ten thousand militiamen surrounding them upon their arrival.

 There was a split in the Luso-Brazilian Army which was garrisoned in the Cisplatina province (modern-day Uruguay).
-Portuguese regiments retreated to Montevideo and were surrounded by Brazilians, led by Baron of Laguna (himself a Portuguese, but, as many other aristocrats, on the side of Brazilian independence).
+Portuguese regiments retreated to Montevideo and were besieged by Brazilians, led by the Baron of Laguna (himself a Portuguese, but, as many other aristocrats, on the side of Brazilian independence).
+One such aristocrat, José Bonifácio de Andrada e Silva, was responsible for proliferating Luso-Brazilian views on diplomacy and political structure.
+Pedro I, with the guidance of José Bonifácio de Andrada e Silva as chief minister, assembled a constituent congress for Brazil appealing to the constitutionalist sentiments amongst independence-minded Brazilians.
+This gesture was enough to persuade the Cortes in Lisbon to negotiate exclusive terms of trade in recognition of their independence, which was met with ridicule from Pedro.
+Pedro declared Brazil completely independent of Portugal on 7 September 1822.
+Shortly after, in December, Pedro would assume the role of authority as Emperor Pedro I of Brazil.

 The remote and sparsely populated northern provinces of Pará and Maranhão declared loyalty to Portugal.
 Pernambuco was in favor of independence, but in Bahia there was no consensus among the population.
+By the war's end, Bahia would see the most extensive combat throughout the conflict, but at this time its influence was paramount to the Portuguese effort for securing political interests in surrounding regions.
 While Portuguese forces were able to stop the local militias in certain cities, including Salvador, Montevideo and São Luís, they failed to defeat the militias in most of the other cities and proved ineffective against the guerrilla forces in the rural areas of the country.

-Supporters of Brazilian Independence created and enlarged the Brazilian Army and the Brazilian Navy by forced enlistment of citizens, foreign immigrants and mercenaries.
+Supporters of Brazilian Independence created and enlarged the Brazilian Army Navy by forced enlistment of citizens, foreign immigrants and mercenaries.
 They enlisted Brazilian slaves into militias and also freed slaves in order to enlist them in the army and the navy.

 By 1823, the Brazilian Army had grown, replacing its early losses in terms of both personnel and supplies.
 The remaining Portuguese forces, already on the defensive, were rapidly running out of both manpower and supplies.
-Outnumbered across a vast territory, the Portuguese were forced to restrict their sphere of action to the provincial capitals along the shore that represented the country's strategic sea ports, including Belém, Montevideo, Salvador and São Luís do Maranhão.
+Outnumbered across a vast territory, the Portuguese were forced to restrict their sphere of action to the provincial capitals along the shore that represented the country's strategic sea ports, including Belém, Montevideo, Salvador and São Luís.